 Articles You Might Also Like:

 - World's Strongest Hands Leg 3 Results

 - Diesel Video – The New Two Hands Pinch Record

 - New Pinch World Record

 - Worlds Strongest Hands 2012 Information

 This entry was posted on Wednesday, November 17th, 2010 at 12:46 am and is filed under grip strength, grip strength competition contest, how to build pinch strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson